14 Post-earnings announcement drift

 group_by(decile, relative_td) |>

-In making the Figure 14.5 below, note that we set abnormal returns for the first trading day in each plot to zero, so that the plots depict returns starting from day \(t-59\) in the first plot and from day \(t+1\) in the second plot.
-We also add a label to the last day of the series so that we don’t need a legend.
+In Figures 14.5 and 14.6, we set abnormal returns for the first trading day to zero.
+Thus, Figure 14.5 depicts returns starting from day \(t-59\) and Figure 14.6 depicts returns starting from day \(t+1\).
+Adding a label to the last day of the series means we don’t need a legend.

 plot_data |>